Minor in Digital Finance

 |Law, Financial Regulation & Compliance||3|

 |Finance and Sustainability||3|

 |Digital Challenges in Marketing and Big Data - COM||3|

 |Semester IV (optional)||ECTS|

-*USI Bachelor students who have already obtained credits for the Corporate Finance course by Prof. Fresard will be required to take the Advanced Corporate Finance course.
+*USI Bachelor students who have already obtained credits for the Corporate Finance course by Prof. Fresard will be required to take the Entrepreneurial Finance course.

 The study plan might be subject to changes.